jgcfyidev/jgcfyi/content/3-Limits.md

 ## Limits Derived in Empathetic Relationship

-More sensitive local structures of organizing can [remedy](https://www.youtube.com/watch?v=JsT9V3WQiNA&t=2638s) this tendency of industrial economies to produce existential risk.
+More sensitive local organizational structures can [remedy](https://www.youtube.com/watch?v=JsT9V3WQiNA&t=2638s) this tendency of industrial economies to produce existential risk.
 Instead of accumulating externalities, these structures [match inputs